Sony Music Entertainment Japan: Beginnings as CBS joint venture

 The idea for a CBS/Sony joint venture came in 1967 from Harvey Schein, then President of Columbia Records International, who had spent a decade traveling the world building CBS's international company.
-In 1972 Schein would leave CBS to become the president of Sony Corporation of America.
+In 1972, Schein would leave CBS to become the president of Sony Corporation of America.

 Sony Music Entertainment Japan was officially incorporated in March 1968 as a Tokyo-based 50/50 joint venture between Sony and U.S. conglomerate CBS to distribute the latter's music releases in Japan.
 The company was incorporated as CBS/Sony Records and with Sony co-founder Akio Morita as president.

 Norio Ohga, who himself was a musician, was part of the management team from the formation of the company and served as president and representative director since April 1970.
-In 1972, when CBS/Sony was generating robust profits, Ohga was named chairman and at the same time gained further responsibility and influence within Sony.
+In 1972, when CBS/Sony was generating robust profits, Ohga was named chairman and, at the same time, gained further responsibility and influence within Sony.
 He would continue to work for the music company one morning a week.
 In 1980, Toshio Ozawa succeeded Ohga as president.

 In 1983, the company was renamed CBS/Sony Group.

 Sony acquires The CBS Records Group in 1988

 In January 1988, after more than a year of negotiations, Sony acquired the CBS Records Group and the 50% of CBS/Sony Group that it did not already own.

 In March 1988, four wholly owned subsidiaries were folded into CBS/Sony Group: CBS/Sony Inc., Epic/Sony Records Inc., CBS/Sony Records Inc. and Sony Video Software International.
 The company was renamed Sony Music Entertainment (Japan), Inc.

+On November 22, 1991, Sony Music began trading on the Tokyo Stock Exchange, initially offered at its 6,800 yen per share subscription price, but fell to 5,700 yen due to no buyers.

 Shugo Matsuo was named new president in January 1992, replacing Toshio Ozawa, who was appointed to the post of chairman.
 Overall sales for the fiscal year ending March 31, 1991, were 83.8 billion yen with a pretax profit of 9.2 billion yen.
 In June 1996, Ryokichi Kunugi became the new president.
 Shugo Matsuo was named chairman.
 Shigeo Maruyama was appointed to the new post of CEO on October 1, 1997, and replaced Kunugi as president in February 1998.

 In August 1998, the logo was changed from the original "Walking Eye" to the current one.

 As of 2019, Mizuno Michinori is the official CEO of the company.
 In May 2018, SMEJ, through its Sony Creative Products division, acquired a 39% stake in the Peanuts comic strip franchise from DHX Media.